taektay/ee106/docs/lab2.rst

 .. then create a ROS subscriber and try to collect the data from the raw pointcloud and check distances

 This file will be the ROS launch file that we will use to start Gazebo and spawn a simulated Jackal robot inside the world.
 Specifically, the variables `x,y,z` and `yaw` define the initial position and orientation values of the robot in the world.
 The 'joystick' variable enables the teleoperation of the Jackal robot through a joystick controller.
 This file can be saved in a new ``.launch`` file inside the ``ee104s23`` ROS package.
-After the execution of the above ROS launch file, you can use ``rviz`` to visualize the capture sensory information from the simulated Jackal robot.
+After the execution of the above ROS launch file, you can use ``rviz`` to visualize the captured sensory information from the simulated Jackal robot.

 Robot Teleoperation
 -----------------